RaafidAfraazG/Campus-Priority-Notification-System/README.md

 # Campus Notification Assessment

-This project is a full stack assessment layout for a campus notification system.
+A campus notification system.
 The implemented part is a React TypeScript frontend that consumes the provided protected notification API, shows all notifications, tracks viewed items locally, and builds a priority inbox.

 ## Install And Run